-Flag Time Flag Sound

 1 17:55:00 Class flag up 1 horn

 17:54:00 Preparatory flag up 1 horn

 17:59:00 Preparatory flag down 1 horn

-1 18:00:00 Class flag down 1 horn
+Ļ 18:00:00 Class flag down 1 horn

 Post-start actions

-No flag All clear: RC announces "All Clear" verbally and/or by VHF channel 68 if all boats were behind the starting line at the start.
+No flag O flag All clear: RC announces "All Clear" verbally and/or by VHF channel 68 if all boats were behind the starting line at the start.

-Individual recall: If a small number of boats are over early, RC flies the X flag and sounds one horn.
-It may announce over-early boats via VHF 68 as a courtesy.
-Flag is removed once all boats have re-started correctly.
+Individual re boats are ove and sounds o over-early boa Flag is remov started correc 1 horn

-General recal early to detern first substitut Once the fleet substitute flag minute later, b sequence with 2 horns
+General reca early to detern flies first sub horns.
+Once first substitute horn.
+One min starting seque one horn.
+2 horns